edgardomortiz/Captus/README.md

 ```

 ### Using conda
-The simplest way to install `Captus` is to create an isolated software environment using `conda`, if you don't have `conda` we recommend to install `miniconda` from [https://docs.conda.io/en/latest/miniconda.html](https://docs.conda.io/en/latest/miniconda.html).
+A more "mainstream" but slower way to install `Captus` is to create an isolated software environment using `conda`, if you don't have `conda` we recommend to install `miniconda` from [https://docs.conda.io/en/latest/miniconda.html](https://docs.conda.io/en/latest/miniconda.html).
 Once you have `conda` installed in your system you need to configure your channels:
 ```bash
 conda config --prepend channels bioconda conda config --prepend channels conda-forge